A beginner’s guide to scams

 If you think you’ve been scammed there are three things you need to do:

 - Beware of a follow up scam.
-After you’ve been scammed you may be targeted by a different fraudster, claiming they can help you get your money back
+After you’ve been scammed you might be targeted by a different fraudster, claiming they can help you get your money back.

 Common scams and what to watch out for